 The Caldecote Academy Forest School is a crucial part of our curriculum.
-Every child takes part in Forest School sessions once every fortnight and over time will participate in many of the following activities:
+Every child takes part in Forest School sessions every week and, over time, will participate in many of the following activities:

 |Firelighting||Den building||Natural art|